penmasters/zabbix-book/how-to-rules-for-writing.md

 | :----    | :----    | :----    |
 |          |          |          |

-5. When writing sentences try to keep them at a maximum lenght of `80` charcaters for visability.
+5. When writing sentences try to keep them at a maximum lenght of `80` characters for visibility.

 6. If you like to add images just create a folder under the chapter folder with the name of your topic and place the `.png` file it.
 To reference to your image